 Last week 20 people went to the zoo and a dozen went swimming.
 We’ve gone to the Lake of the Ozarks and Mark Twain Lake.
 We go fishing and putt-putt golfing.
 When we stay in-house we do activities like make Easter crafts, play with the Wii, work puzzles, and make Mexican lasagna.

 And it works.
-We see the successes as Community Integration consumers meet their goals.
+We see the successes as Community Integration individuals meet their goals.